 However, our Spontaneous visitors live for impulse and action.
 Their plan for happiness might be:

 - Prioritize.
-Then tackle the first two or three things that grab your interest in the morning.
+Then ignore the prioritization and tackle the first two or three things that grab your interest in the morning.

 Humanists, on the other hand make decisions based relationships and how something makes them feel.
 Their stress relief formula might be:

 - Make a list before you go to bed of the people you wish were snuggling with you.
-Call them to talk.
+Text them goodnight.

 - Prioritize the first two or three things on someone else’s list.
 Tackle these for them.

-- Break down big tasks and have a task party with each of your friends getting one 15-minute chunk.
+- Break down big tasks and have a task party with each of your friends.

 Finally, our Methodicals are going to be suspicious that three steps is sufficient to solve a problem like happiness.
 They need information, data and detail.